cap-js/docs/java/change-tracking.md

 ### Caveats of Identifiers

+Consider the following important points that are relevant for all kinds of identifiers:

 - When you define the identifier for an entity, keep in mind that the projections of the annotated entity will inherit the annotation `@changelog`.
 If you change the structure of the projection, for example, exclude or rename the elements that are used in the identifier, you must annotate the projection again